probml/dynamax/README.md

 These examples demonstrate the dynamax models, but we can also call the low-level inference code directly.

+## Contributing

+Please see [this page](https://github.com/probml/dynamax/blob/main/CONTRIBUTING.md) for details on how to contribute.

 ## About
 Core team: Peter Chang, Giles Harper-Donnelly, Aleyna Kara, Xinglong Li, Scott Linderman, Kevin Murphy.